phax/ph-oton/README.md

     * Added possibility to globally configure if internal errors should be send as email and/or saved as XML
     * Unified the `WebPageActionHandler` API (backwards incompatible change)
     * Added traits interfaces `IHCTrait` and `IHCBootstrap4Trait` as syntactic sugar
-    * Added a new system page showing the content of the System truststore
+    * Added a new system page showing the content of the System Truststore (cacerts)
 * v8.2.1 - 2019-10-08
     * Updated to log4j 2.12.1
     * Updated to Jetty 9.4.21